mdn/content/files/en-us/learn_web_development/getting_started/your_first_website/styling_the_content/index.md

 (You can [view our version here](https://mdn.github.io/beginner-html-site-styled/).)
 If you get stuck, you can always compare your work with our [finished example code on GitHub](https://github.com/mdn/beginner-html-site-styled/blob/gh-pages/styles/style.css).

-In this exercise, we have just scratched the surface of CSS.
-Our [Core modules](/en-US/docs/Learn_web_development/Core) will cover it in a lot more detail.
+In this article, we have just scratched the surface of CSS.
+Our [Core modules](/en-US/docs/Learn_web_development/Core), starting with the [CSS styling basics module](/en-US/docs/Learn_web_development/Core/Styling_basics), will cover it in a lot more detail.

 {{PreviousMenuNext("Learn_web_development/Getting_started/Your_first_website/Creating_the_content", "Learn_web_development/Getting_started/Your_first_website/Adding_interactivity", "Learn_web_development/Getting_started/Your_first_website")}}